tornadorex/portfolio/obsidian.md

 > **TIP**: To create an external link, use standard Markdown syntax for links&mdash;single brackets and parentheses, like so: `[the text you want displayed](https://example.com)`.

-## What’s Next
+## What's Next

-There’s a lot more you can do than what’s contained in this guide, but you should be off to a good start now.
-For more information on using Obsidian’s range of functionality, including importing notes from other systems, see their [comprehensive help](https://help.obsidian.md/).
+There's a lot more you can do than what's contained in this guide, but you should be off to a good start now.
+For more information on using Obsidian's range of functionality, including importing notes from other systems, see their [comprehensive help](https://help.obsidian.md/).